Cloning

 Basic cloning behavior: Each object is cloned only once, even if it appears multiple times in the input.
 When you clone a folder, a new folder with the same name is created in the destination, containing copies of all the source folder's contents.
 The exception is the root folder ("/"): if specified in

-, its contents are copied directly into the destination folder without creating a new subfolder.Linked objects and dependencies: The system automatically follows links in cloned objects and includes any hidden objects they reference.
+folders, its contents are copied directly into the destination folder without creating a new subfolder.Linked objects and dependencies: The system automatically follows links in cloned objects and includes any hidden objects they reference.
 This process continues recursively for any linked hidden objects.
-However, if a linked hidden object exists outside the source container, any objects it links to will not be cloned to preserve data integrity.
-For applets, any objects listed in the
+For linked hidden objects outside the source container, linked objects are not cloned to preserve data integrity.
+For applets, objects listed in the

 Object type considerations